psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 Completed Theses
 ----------------

+**Adina Wagner** (M.Sc.
+Psychology, 2019)
+  Catching the eye: Investigating the functional neuroanatomy of the visuospatial attention system with fMRI and eye gaze recordings during natural stimulation

 **Ulrike Schnaithmann** (B.Sc.
 Psychology, 2017)
   Combining and testing filter and detection algorithms for post-experimental analysis of eye tracking data on dynamic stimuli